valverdemp/bloques/README.md

 The result is 2126 texts and 634767 words.

-If anybody knows how to create a script that will do the above procedure in only one step, please contribute!
+If anybody can create a script that will do the above procedure in only one step, please contribute!